sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 If `methodNames` is set, you will be notified only when public functions in the list are called.
 Otherwise, you will be notified when ANY public function is called.

-Subscribe to contract events by contract ID.
-This function accepts a callback function.
-The first parameter of the callback function is `ContractCalledEvent<T>`.
+2. `callback: (event: ContractCalledEvent<T>) => void`: a callback funciton upon receiving notifications.

-`ContractCalledEvent` is the relevant information when the contract is called, such as the public function name and function arguments when the call occurs.
+`ContractCalledEvent<T>` contains the relevant information when the contract is called, such as the public function name and function arguments when the call occurs.

 ```ts
 export interface ContractCalledEvent<T> {